 - Assembly instructions confusing for less experienced users

-- Precise and easy-to-adjust rip fence
+- Solid, accurate rack-and-pinion rip fence

-- Mediocre miter gauge
+- Inaccurate, sloppy miter gauge

 Portable table saws sometimes get a bad rap for being underpowered.
 However, the six tools I’ve reviewed above are virtually guaranteed to get the job done if you need a simple and lightweight solution for home improvement projects.
 Plus, you won’t throw your back out if you have to move it around the shop.